 Siege fears as Australia asylum-seeker camp in PNG closes

-Asylum seekers who try to reach the country by boat are sent to two remote Pacific processing centres -- PNG's Manus Island and Nauru.
+Asylum seekers who try to reach Australia by boat are sent to two remote Pacific processing centres -- PNG's Manus Island and Nauru -- under Canberra's harsh immigration policy.

 The Australian government agreed to close the Manus facility by the end of October after the PNG Supreme Court ruled last year that holding people there was unconstitutional.

-More than 600 men housed in the camp have been told to move to three transition centres on Manus.
-The present site is to be handed over the PNG military.
+More than 600 men housed in the camp have been told to move to three transition centres on Manus, with the centre's food and water due to be cut off later Tuesday.

 "Refugees adamant they won't leave detention.
 They are afraid but refuse to leave," one Manus detainee, an Iranian called Behrouz Boochani, tweeted Tuesday.

-"There are real fears that the government will authorise force to be used against the asylum-seekers and refugees in the centre," Rintoul added.
+"There are real fears that the government will authorise force to be used against the asylum-seekers and refugees in the centre," Rintoul said in Sydney.

 A "final message" put up at the centre, posted online, stated that arrangements were being made to return the site to the PNG Defence Force.

-"Anyone choosing to remain here will be liable for removal from an active PNG military base," the message said.
+"Anyone choosing to remain here will be liable for removal from an active PNG military base."

 © 2017 AFP